Raabi91/powermanager/README.md

 when you can use a shell command to set the state of your Plug

-at my sampel i will use raspberry-remote with a 466mhz modul
+this sample will use raspberry-remote with a 466mhz modul

 it will use the power control panel at mainsail, the power funktion from moonraker and the shell addon for klipper

+Version 0.1 17.10.2020

 ## [Install](https://github.com/Raabi91/powermanager/blob/main/docs/Install.md)
 ## [FAQ](https://github.com/Raabi91/powermanager/blob/main/docs/faq.md)